open-sauced/docs/docs/features/workspaces.md

 ## Understanding Workspaces

 You can navigate your workspaces from the sidebar.
-Each workspace has its own dashboard, which includes a list of repositories and contributors, as well as settings for the workspace.
+Each workspace has its own dashboard, which includes the repositories you're tracking in the workspace.

+By default, all workspaces are public.
+This means that anyone with the link to your workspace can view it.
+If you want to make your workspace private, you can upgrade your account to a paid plan.

 ### The Sidebar